-Currently, Plymouth City Council uses an ‘elections by thirds’ system.
+The Council recently consulted on whether or not it should move away from the present ‘elections by thirds’ system.
 This means a third of the city’s 57 councillors are elected every year in a four-year cycle (with no elections in the fourth year).

-The deadline for feedback is Sunday 22 September 2024.
+The deadline for feedback was Sunday 22 September 2024.

 What are the two election models?